zvmzaretsky/measure.me-site/README.md

-# measure.me-site
-Site pages for measureme.com
+# This repo is to host static files for measureme.com landing site